How Much Does Good User Interface Design Matter?

 Promote Visual Clarity

-Promote visual clarity by reducing the clutter and avoiding visual distractions.
+In your user interface design strategy, prioritize promoting visual clarity by reducing clutter and eliminating distractions.
 Cut redundant links or images that aren’t relevant.
 Display only what is necessary and use a mix of images and text.
 Follow the general principles of content organization, which include grouping similar items, numbering items, and using headings.

 4. Keep It Consistent